jeyaprakashrajan/test-aws/README.md

-# HW1
+# JP
-## Devops Homework-1 Provisioning and Configuring Servers
+## setup for Provisioning and Configuring Servers

 This repository providing instructions to Provision and configure webserver in  Amazon AWS.